log10= <xarray.ufuncs._UFuncDispatcher object>¶

 Return the base 10 logarithm of the input array, element-wise.

-The logarithm to the base 10 of x, element-wise.
+ndarray) – The logarithm to the base 10 of x, element-wise.
 NaNs are returned where x is negative.
+This is a scalar if x is a scalar.

 Logarithm is a multivalued function: for each x there is an infinite number of z such that 10**z = x.
 The convention is to return the z whose imaginary part lies in [-pi, pi].